wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

         sg_mrcwrite('masks/cyl_mask.mrc', cyl_mask);

     >NOTE: Since your structure is probably a bit offset, you will need to define the center when using the `sg_cylinder` function.
-    I measured this using 3dmod.
+    Center is the last argument in `sg_cylinder` and given as `[x, y, z]` coordinates.
+    You can guess the distance you need to adjust or measure it in 3dmod.

-#### Angular Alignment
+#### Run Angular Alignment

 Now, we will start angular alignment.
 Since we have not done any angular search yet, we will start with a rough angular alignment using large angular steps.

 1. Generate alignment parameters using `stopgap_subtomo_parser.sh`.
-    1. You will need to increment your `startidx` and update your `mask_name`.
+    1. You will need to increment your `startidx` by one and update your `mask_name` to `cyl_mask.mrc`.
-    2. We will use a coarse cone search with hill climbing, so the final parameters to decide on are the angular increments.
+    1. We will use a coarse cone search with hill climbing, so the final parameters to decide on are the angular increments.
-    3. The `angincr` and `angiter` parameters control the off-plane (i.e. off the XY-plane) search.
+    The `angincr` and `angiter` parameters control the off-plane (i.e. off the XY-plane) search.
-If you want to be very precise, you could calculate half the angular offset between two particles from your inter-particle distance and radius; for me this is ~2deg, so `angincr=2` and `angiter=3` should be plenty.
+    If you want to be very precise, you could calculate half the angular offset between two particles from your inter-particle distance and radius; for me this is ~2°, so `angincr=2` and `angiter=3` should be plenty.
-    4. For `phi_angincr` and `phi_angiter`, which control the in-plane search, we can use our knowledge that there is C6 symmetry, so the maximum error is +/- 30 deg.
+    1. For `phi_angincr` and `phi_angiter`, which control the in-plane search, we can use our knowledge that there is C6 symmetry, so the maximum error is ± 30°.
     For an initial coarse search, we can then set `phi_angincr=12` and `phi_angiter=3` to find the nearest symmetry element (with a bit extra).

 2. Parse parameters and run alignment.